WRAPUP 1-Tennis-Highlights of Wimbledon second day

-LONDON, July 4 Roger Federer and Novak Djokovic progressed to the second round at Wimbledon after their opponents retired early in their matches, leaving the Centre Court crowd disappointed on Tuesday.
+LONDON, July 4 (Reuters) - Roger Federer and Novak Djokovic progressed to the second round at Wimbledon after their opponents retired early in their matches, leaving the Centre Court crowd disappointed on Tuesday.

 Seven-time champion Federer led 6-3 3-0 when Ukrainian Alexandr Dolgopolov withdrew with an ankle injury, while Djokovic's opponent, Martin Klizan, pulled out at 6-3 2-0 down after 40 minutes of play.